ainzzorl/goodcode/_articles/homebrew-download-strategy.md

 ## Observations

-- We see a use of the strategy pattern to select a downloading algorithm at runtime. `DownloadStrategy` effectively hides the underlying complexity behind a simple interface.
-- Using the template method pattern streamlines strategies for different version control systems.
 - It's a little surprising that all strategies are located in the same file.
 Interestingly, test files for different strategies are different.
 - The name of the default Git branch is [hard-coded to "master"](https://github.com/Homebrew/brew/blob/625d9db5f413c0174267442cb175ec0b8b5b4892/Library/Homebrew/download_strategy.rb#L783).
 Since that, git has changed it to "main".
 - *Unit* test coverage differs per strategy. [`CurlDownloadStrategy` spec](https://github.com/Homebrew/brew/blob/04532cb6216b69a5b067aa7a4e22cff0944b257d/Library/Homebrew/test/download_strategies/curl_spec.rb), for instance, appears rather comprehensive, while specs for git-based strategies - not so much.
-- [`DowloadStrategyDetector` spec](https://github.com/Homebrew/brew/blob/04532cb6216b69a5b067aa7a4e22cff0944b257d/Library/Homebrew/test/download_strategies/detector_spec.rb) doesn't bother to test some of the seemingly trivial scenarios like explicitly choosing a strategy, or exercising all URL patterns.
-- To interact with git, it actually [calls the git command](https://github.com/Homebrew/brew/blob/09f7bc27a99469cf947431df4754737dfbadb31d/Library/Homebrew/download_strategy.rb#L872-L946) installed on the user machine directly, rather than use a library like [ruby-git](https://github.com/ruby-git/ruby-git).
-- If you are new to Ruby, [`if using.is_a?(Class) && using < AbstractDownloadStrategy`](https://github.com/Homebrew/brew/blob/09f7bc27a99469cf947431df4754737dfbadb31d/Library/Homebrew/download_strategy.rb#L1313) must look very strange.
-It means that `using` is a class and is a subclass of `AbstractDownloadStrategy`.

 ## References